 Look at this command prompt and the sensor data command prompt side by side.

-One command prompt sends simulated motion and carbon dioxide data to Digital Twins every five seconds.
-The other command reads the graph in real time to find out available rooms with fresh air based on random simulated data.
+The sensor data command prompt sends simulated motion and carbon dioxide data to Digital Twins every five seconds.
+The other command prompt reads the graph in real time to find out available rooms with fresh air based on random simulated data.
 It displays one of these conditions in near real time based on the sensor data that was sent last:

 The tutorials go deep into the code.
 They teach you how to modify configuration data and what APIs are called.
 For more information on Management APIs, go to your Digital Twins Swagger page: